mctools/mcpl/format_statsum.md

     Number of blobs    : 0
 ```

-In the past, the two files would not have been possible to merge with the usual tools (`mcpltool --merge` or the C API), but now they are not only mergeable, the values are actually summed up as they should.
+In the past, the two files would not have been possible to merge with the usual tools (`mcpltool --merge` or the MCPL C API), but now they are not only mergeable, the values are actually combined via addition to produce the new post-merge value.
 The resulting file thus ends up with all the particles from both files as well as the header:

 ```
   Custom meta data